memark/advent-of-code/README.md

 # Advent-of-code

+## 2022

+All Rust!

 ## 2021

-Giving AoC 2021 a Go.
+Gave AoC 2021 a Go.
+It was not for me, and I soon changed into TypeScript code running in Deno instead.

 ## 2020